 Use this status to denote that all of the work in the notebook has been completed and finalized.
-Changing a notebook to the “Done” status will also move the notebook into the “Done” tab in Notebooks Home and remove it from the left side navigation pane.
+Changing a notebook to the “Done” status moves the notebook into the “Done” tab in Notebooks Home and removes it from the left side navigation pane.

 Use the “Archived” status to indicate that this notebook is out of date or not currently being worked on.
-Changing a notebook to the “Archived” status will also move the notebook into the “Archived” tab in Notebooks Home and remove it from the left side navigation pane.
+Changing a notebook to the “Archived” status moves the notebook into the “Archived” tab in Notebooks Home and removes it from the left side navigation pane.

 Change the status of a notebook